 The technology we use has made a real difference in that it enables us to go beyond what was previously studied and practiced in orthodontics.
 We are now able to evaluate the status of the muscles that control both the posture and the function of the jaw and study the role the upper airway has played.
 By determining the cause of crooked teeth we are able to correct your bite, determine what airway problems exist and make recommendations for their correction, and any abnormal muscle forces during your treatment.

-A neuromuscular dentist is concerned about how different systems work:
+A Physiologic dentist is concerned about how different systems work:

 - Facial muscles

 - Jaw joints

 Dr. Mello and Dr. Tabib design treatments that get these three systems working in harmony to create a balanced physiology.
 For every part of the system to function properly, the upper and lower teeth must be in alignment as the mouth opens and closes.
 If any one part of the system does not work properly — let's say your teeth don't meet properly in a misaligned bite — muscles that normally should be relaxed are now tired and overworked, ultimately leading to jaw joint problems.

 As Physiologic dentists at NYC Smile Design, we perform tests using computerized technology to provide detailed information about the status of the muscles and joints.
 With the aid of computerized jaw tracking, we are able to measure the pattern of jaw movement as the mouth opens and closes.
 With the aid of electromyography (EMG) tests we can see how the muscles function, where they should be, and how rested they are when they need to be.

 Another option available to us is sonography.
 With this test we are able to graphically represent the sound the jaw joints are making and determine whether the joints are healthy or not.
 This information helps us to diagnose the problem so we can create a treatment plan that not only affects the appearance of the teeth and smile, but also addresses the issues that can affect a patient's overall health and well-being.